Comparison ads – From Cola Wars to Computer Wars

 A client recently asked me if he should run some comparison ads.
 It’s a good question, and the answer depends on a variety of factors.

 There are many examples of successful comparison ads.
 Back in the 70’s and 80’s the most talked-about battle of the brands was between Coke & Pepsi.
-The Cola war was a popular topic of college marketing classes and business books.
+The Cola war is still popular topic of college marketing classes and business books.
 It even hit prime time TV on All In The Family and Saturday Night Live.

 “No Coke.
 Pepsi!”
 John Belushi famously said.

-Today the battlefield has shifted from soft drinks to smart phones and software.
+Today the battlefield has shifted from soft drinks to smart phones, software and fast food.
 Taco Bell’s trying to compare its breakfast to a McMuffins and nerds all over the world are claiming “I’m a PC.”